- Why use Categorize Plus?

 For more information, please refer to the Group Filters and Searches help

-and search Outlook items.
+for Outlook items.

-disturbing the behavior of the Standard Menu Hierarchy.
+without disturbing the behavior of the Standard Menu Hierarchy.

 Back to top